Man Dives Out of Moving Car, Attempts to ‘Buy’ Freedom - Judge Sets June Trial | Davis Vanguard

 By Armando Alonzo

-A resident there who asked to be anonymous motioned to officers, saying that a man he described to be black, wearing a grey sweater, tried to offer him $100 in exchange for hiding him.
+A resident there who asked to be anonymous motioned to officers, saying that a man that he described to be black in a grey sweater tried to offer him $100 in exchange for hiding him.

 The resident also apparently heard a nearby door being broken into.
 Officers who investigated the noise found an apartment door with damages and signs of forced entry.

-Cousins, faces seven total charges including one felony count for willfully evading and driving in traffic the wrong way, a second felony for willfully evading a pursuing police officer, a third for vehicle theft and driving a car valued at more than $950, a felony for “receiving stolen property,” the fifth felony for being in possession of burglary tools, another count for unlawfully resisting or delaying Sacramento police officers, and, lastly, a count for trespassing,
+Cousins, facing seven total charges, including one felony count for willfully evading and driving in traffic the wrong way, a second felony for willfully evading a pursuing police officer, a third for vehicle theft and driving a car valued at more than $950, a felony for “receiving stolen property,” the fifth felony for being in possession of burglary tools, another count for unlawfully resisting or delaying Sacramento police officers, and lastly, a count for trespassing,

 Brian Walker, a police officer who has served for Sacramento’s police department for 15 years now, testified at the preliminary hearing as the on-duty officer who was first in pursuit of Cousins.